elixir-twister/guardian_db/README.md

     end
 ```

-Then run `mix deps.get` on your terminal.
+Then run `mix deps.get` on your terminal..

 You will then need to add a migration: